open-contracting/kingfisher-process/docs/index.rst

 A :doc:`cli/index` allows you to list collections, add notes to collections, run schema checks, and :ref:`transform collections <transformed-collections>`.

-You can run the :doc:`web/app` to view metadata about collections and files.
+You can run the :ref:`web app <web-app>` to view metadata about collections and files.

 And that's it!
 In short, Kingfisher Process accepts "raw" OCDS data, and then checks and pre-processes it, so that your data analysis can be more predictable and repeatable.